stormpath/stormpath-documentation/source/multitenancy.rst

 Tenants as Directories Example
 """"""""""""""""""""""""""""""

+Here is an example implementation that uses Directories to model tenants.
+It is important to note that this is just an example.
+Stormpath has a very flexible data model with intentionally versatile resources.
+If you'd like to discuss your particular implementation needs please `get in touch <support@stormpath.com>`_!

 .. figure:: images/multitenancy/ERD_TpD.png
     :align: center
     :scale: 100%
     :alt: Tenant per Directory

-    *Tenants as Directories ERD*
+    *Tenants as Directories ERD.*

 An example implementation of the Tenants-as-Directories strategy is shown in the diagram above.
 Please note that everything discussed occurs inside the private data space that we refer to as your Stormpath Tenant, which is represented by the Tenant resource but does not play any part in multi-tenancy.
 The scenario demonstrates a multi-tenant userbase with two tenants, each of who is represented by two resources: an Organization and a Directory.
 There are a few points to highlight in this diagram:

 - The ability to log into the "Lighting Banking" application is controlled by the accountStoreMappings that exist between the Application resource and the Organization resources.
 To enable or disable a tenant (and its userbase) from logging-in, all you would have to do is enable or disable this Account Store Mapping.
-- Each Tenant is represented by their own Directory, and this has a few apparent consequences:
+- If Claire wanted to create another Account with Bank of B using the same email address, she would be allowed to, since email uniqueness is enforced only inside a Directory.
 - Any role Groups must be created separately, on a per-Directory basis.
-If you decided to create a new role, a new Group resource would have to be added to each of your tenant Directories.
+If you decided to create a new role, a new Group resource representing that role would have to be added to each of your tenant Directories if you wanted the Accounts in that Directory to be able to be assigned that role.
-   - In order to allow System Administrators to log in to the app, we've had to create a new Directory just for them, which is separately mapped to the Application as an Account Store.
+- In order to allow System Administrators to log in to the app, you'd had to create a new Directory just for them, which is separately mapped to the Application as an Account Store.
+Since this Directory does not represent a tenant, no Organization resource is created.

 Strategy 2: Tenants as Groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^